Ad

 More Info: overtonsquare.com

-Moviegoers are encouraged to bring chairs and blankets, but no outside alcoholic beverages are allowed.
-Showtimes start at 7 p.m., but you can arrive as early as 6 p.m. to snag prime viewing or order takeout from one of the square’s many restaurants.
+Moviegoers are encouraged to bring chairs and blankets, but outside alcoholic beverages are not allowed.
+Showtimes start at 7 p.m., though you can arrive as early as 6 p.m. to snag prime viewing spots or order takeout from one of the Square’s many restaurants.

 Outdoor movie night with a diverse crowd sitting on chairs and blankets, watching a screen in a city park at dusk.Pin

-Overton Square welcomes movie buffs to Chimes Square Courtyard every Thursday through mid-November for its outdoor movie series.
+Overton Square welcomes movie buffs to Chimes Square Courtyard.
 Image: Facebook

 The Cemetery Cinema at Elmwood